jokerinya/jokerinya/README.md

 ## 🎓 I'm a Lifetime Learner!

-- 🔭 I have learned mostly by myself what I learned.
-- 👯 I'm working as a Software Developer in <a href="https://www.svea.com/fi-fi" target="_blank" rel="noopener noreferrer">Svea Bank</a>.
+- 👯 I'm working as a Software Engineer at <a href="https://www.svea.com/fi-fi" target="_blank" rel="noopener noreferrer">Svea Bank</a>.
-- 📜 I’m AWS Certified SAA and Certified CP.
+- 📜 I’m AWS Certified SAA.
 - 💬 Ask me about anything.

 ## :email: Find me on: